 Worked Example 2: Alternate Angles

 This study notes covers Worked Example 2: Alternate Angles within Angles in Parallel Lines for GCSE Mathematics.
 Revise Angles in Parallel Lines in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 3 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 5 of 8 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 5 of 9 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position